- Position: Defender

 Born in Jamaica, but moving to Miami as a child, Robin Fraser played his international soccer with the United States.
 A standout at Florida International University, he spent several seasons in the American Professional Soccer League before joining the Los Angeles Galaxy for the first season of Major League Soccer.

 Fraser won the League’s Defender of the Year Award in 1999 as a member of the Los Angeles Galaxy, and again in 2004 as a member of the Columbus Crew.
 With the National Team, Fraser had 27 appearances from 1988 to 2001.
 Retiring from MLS in 2005, he returned to the League two years later as an assistant coach with Real Salt Lake.
 In 2011, he was named head coach of Chivas USA.
 He left Chivas USA after the 2012 season.
 Fraser served as an assistant coach with the New York Red Bulls before taking the same job with Toronto FC for the 2015 MLS season.
+In August, 2019 Fraser took over as Colorado head coach.

 2001: Played against Ecuador on July 6th.